-Program objectives: improve family stability and increase functioning, foster effective social and behavioural skills in children, provide consultation with other professionals, assist children and their family/caregivers to access community supports and resources.
+Program objectives: Improve family stability and increase functioning, foster effective social and behavioral skills in children, provide consultation with other professionals, assist children and their family/caregivers to access community supports and resources.

-Duration: short-term (up to 3 months), goal-oriented, with desired outcomes relating to behavioural stability, overall improved family functioning and a lessening of risk that behaviors and concerns will continue to move toward negative outcomes.
+Duration: short-term, goal-oriented, with desired outcomes relating to behavioral stability, overall improved family functioning and a lessening of risk that behaviors and concerns will continue to move toward negative outcomes.

-Eligibility will be decided on risk, goals and availability of workers.
+Eligibility will be decided based on risk, goals, and availability of workers.